peterwang0209/astro-tech-blog/src/content/post/Two-Pointer-1.md

 ---
 title: "Two Pointer Study 1"
-publishDate: "12 September 2023"
+publishDate: "1 August 2023"
-description: "Two Pointer technique session 1, displaying three leetcode solution with my thoughts"
+description: "Two Pointer technique session 1, displaying three leetLeetCodecode solution with my thoughts"
-tags: ["leetcode", "two_pointer", "coding_technique"]
+tags: ["LeetCode", "two_pointer", "coding_technique"]
 ---

 ## Two Pointer Study - One

-### Leetcode 167
+### LeetCode 167

 LeetCode 167 is a simple variation of LeetCode 1, the "Two Sum" problem.
 If the array is sorted, there's no need to use a hash table.
 Instead, you can use two pointers converging towards the middle.